lateef-taiwo/lateef-taiwo/README.md

 - 👋 Hi, I’m @lateef-taiwo
-- 👀 I’m interested in Cloud Computing and DevOps
+- 👀 I am a Cloud and DevOps Engineer
 - My skills include but not limited to Linux, Python, HTML, CSS, Shell Scripting Networking, AWS, Azure.
 - 🌱 I’m currently improving my Cloud/DevOps skills learning Kubernetes, Docker, Terraform, Ansible, Jenkins, CI/CD and also backend skills in django and nodejs.
 - I am a certified Linux System Administrator and also Certified in AWS and Azure